-3.2 Viewing the Version Information as a Text File
+3.2 Viewing and Saving Version Information as a Text File

 Identity Manager publishes versioning information to a file.
-You can view this information in text format.
+You can view this information in text format and save it to a text file on your local or network drive.
 The textual representation is the same information contained in the hierarchical view.